Ilyes512/mydotfiles/readme.md

         \/\/            \/                \/                \/     \/
 ```

-My personal dotfiles setup for ZSH, Vim and tmux for OSX (I will try and make it compatible for use with Ubuntu).
+My personal dotfiles setup for ZSH, VIm and tmux for OSX (I will try and make it compatible for use with Ubuntu).

 ## Dependencies